Module palletjack.load

 if save_old:

-self._class_logger.info('Saving existing data to %s', self.working_dir)
+self._class_logger.info("Saving existing data to %s", self.working_dir)

-saved_layer_path = utils.save_feature_layer_to_gdb(self.feature_layer, self.working_dir)
+saved_layer_path = utils.save_to_gdb(self.service, self.working_dir)

-fields = FeatureServiceUpdater._get_fields_from_dataframe(dataframe)
+fields = self.__class__._get_fields_from_dataframe(dataframe)

 #: Field checks to prevent various AGOL errors

-utils.FieldChecker.check_fields(self.feature_layer.properties, dataframe, fields, add_oid=False)
+utils.FieldChecker.check_fields(self.service.properties, dataframe, fields, add_oid=False)

 self._truncate_existing_data()